denlai-mshk/teamsgpt-azureopenai/README-TeamsToolkitv5.md

 CHATGPT_STOPSEQ=
 CHATFPT_TEMPERATURE=0.7
 ```
+If you don't see any .localSettings file, debug once (F5)  will auto generate this file.

 5. Save all, press F5 to start debugging your custom app.
 Right now, you will discover your bot became smarter to respond more than just *'learn', 'welcome' and 'show'*.
 6. Feel free to alter any *CHATGPT_XXXXXXX* environmental parameters to try out the differences of how the model reacts.